 What is the Use of a Control Account?

-- It helps to check accuracy between the total of all subledger accounts and its related control account in GL.
+- It helps to check accuracy between the total of all subledger accounts and its related account in General Ledger.

 - It helps to keep the General Ledger free from all redundant information required to prepare financial statements of a business.
 For example, if we talk about a sales ledger control account, a company can have hundreds and thousands of debtors, hence it will not be practical to have all of them listed in GL.